m-damelio/ofxEmotiBit/README.md

+WIP: Project to change the ui of emotibit oscilloscope and receive data for multiple emotibits simultaneously.

 # ofxEmotiBit
 Software code for the EmotiBit.
 If you just want to visualize and parse data from the EmotiBit (for Windows/ macOS), you can simply download the software directly in [releases](https://github.com/EmotiBit/ofxEmotiBit/releases).